-To love you only as my mother has never been enough, and it is such a shame, but also an exciting proposition, to bear witness to the infinite universes and secrets that exist within my own Body, on the tip of an eyelash, and to know that this same diversity of landscapes swirl and collide within you; to be humbled by all that I do not know and will never know about you and yet my love can still reach there, in the crevices, behind the sofa, inside a partially closed hand; this truth and many others evidenced and confined to the borders of a pixelated copy of a scanned image on a computer screen, eternally.
+To love you only as my mother has never been enough, and it is such a shame, but also an exciting proposition.
+To bear witness to the infinite universes and secrets existing within my own Body, on the tip of an eyelash, and to know that this same diversity of landscapes swirl and collide within you.
+To be humbled by all I do not know and will never know about you and yet my love can still reach there, between the crevices, inside a scream, under a partially closed hand.
+This time-traveling love, seeping out of the borders of a pixelated copy of a scanned image on a computer screen.
 The photographic continues to deliver us from ourselves, and to each other.
-In these images and today, in the cracked screen of my phone as I facetime you just to make sure that you’re alright, that everything is okay, I still see, if only in flashing moments, a woman with a lust for life, a glow, an unshakeable sense of self, grace, and beauty.
+In these images and today, in the cracked screen of my phone as I FaceTime you just to make sure that you’re alright, that everything is okay, I still see, though at times only in glimpses, a woman with a lust for life, a glow, an unshakeable sense of self and grace.
 After everything we have endured, at the mouths of one another or under the conditions of life itself, after all is said and done, I just want you to know on this day and every day, how endless my love is for you, how deep the roots of my gratitude spread, how proud I am of you and your being.
 In the draft of such ugly forces, our candles are not extinguished, will never be extinguished, for the divinity that pours from you to me and back again flows endlessly.
 Happy Mother’s Day today and every day, I love you so much!